| The following is the complete

 possibilities as such.
 Since I have heard from both sides of the issue,

+I suspect I might have met that goal.
 Personally, I am a strong supporter of late neutering.

 I won't neuter a male until he ruts, which is usually the first spring